-Southend High School for Girls is committed to maintaining a safe and secure environment for all students and a culture of vigilance to safeguard and protect all in its care.
+Southend High School for Girls is committed to maintaining a safe and secure environment for all students and to creating a culture of vigilance to safeguard and protect all in its care.
 We expect everyone who works in our school to share this commitment.
 Adults in our school take all welfare concerns seriously and encourage children to talk to us about anything that worries them.
 We will always act in the best interests of the child.
+Staff should share any concerns they have about a child with the Designated Safeguarding Lead.
+However, it should be remembered 'that sometimes children will not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+This should not prevent staff from having a professional curiosity and raising concerns to the DSL'.